Philipp Rouast

 Frontiers of Computer Science 12 (5), 858–872 (2018)

 Remote photoplethysmography (rPPG) allows remote measurement of the heart rate using low-cost RGB imaging equipment.
 In this study, we review the development of the field of rPPG since its emergence in 2008.
 We also classify existing rPPG approaches and derive a framework that provides an overview of modular steps. ...
-Based on this framework, practitioners can use our classification to design algorithms for an rPPG approach that suits their specific needs.
-Researchers can use the reviewed and classified algorithms as a starting point to improve particular features of an rPPG algorithm.
 Read more